aratik711/collectd-rabbitmq/README.md

 To use this code, please follow the below mentioned steps:
 1. Install `collectd`, ``libpython2.7``, ``libatlas3-base``.
 2. You can either install the deb package or install by source.
-	* To install be deb, download the deb file at https://github.com/aratik711/collectd-rabbitmq/tree/master/debian, and innstall it using. `dpkg -i <filename>`
+	* To install be deb, download the deb file at https://github.com/aratik711/collectd-rabbitmq/tree/master/debian, and install it using. `dpkg -i <filename>`
 	* Install by source
 		a.
 Clone the repository